 If the heat from your furnace or cooled air from your air conditioner is lost through the windows, it will lead to rising energy costs.
 If you notice that your utility bills are significantly higher than usual, check if your windows feel cold to the touch when the heater is on.
 This means that the windows are cooling down the air from your heater, forcing it to work harder and use more energy.

 You can fix this problem with Denver window replacement services.
 If your current windows are causing higher energy expenses, they’re probably drafty.
-Replacing them will get rid of the draft and help regulate the temperature in your home.
+Replacing them with new windows will get rid of the draft and help regulate the temperature in your home.

-An obvious sign that your home’s windows need to go is frame damage.
+An obvious sign that you need new windows is frame damage.
 Prolonged exposure to moisture creates the risk of window frame damage, including decay, warping, and mold.

 Once the frames are damaged, it may cause the windows to start leaking.
 A leaky window could even cause puddles of water by the windows on the floor of your home.
 If your windows are leaky, it’s wise to schedule your Denver window replacement ASAP.
 Waiting to address the issue will only cause the windows the break down more, potentially causing a security problem for your home.
 Additionally, as the leaky windows continue to break down, they could create lasting damage to the surrounding walls.